CharlesCarley/HackComputer/README.md

 The [chip library](Source/Chips/) implements the .hdl circuits in C++.

 The bulk of this library is split into two forms.
 The first form is with the black box implemented.
 I wanted to keep the chip functionality present rather than abstract it away for testing purposes.
 It links the circuits together in code but it is a lot slower.
-The second form is with the circuit behavior abstracted away and replaced C++.
+The second form is with the circuit behavior abstracted away and replaced with C++.

 The build option `Hack_IMPLEMENT_BLACK_BOX` will toggle it on or off.